Over the past decade, Industry 4.0 technology has promised new levels of efficiency, quality, and sustainability in manufacturing.

 4. Augmented and virtual reality

-Augmented and virtual reality applications are key building blocks for the future of work, allowing employees to collaborate remotely, set up lines quickly and increase throughput.
+Augmented and virtual reality (AR/VR) applications are key building blocks for the future of work, allowing employees to collaborate remotely, set up lines quickly, and increase throughput.
 For example, AR/VR accelerates knowledge sharing across our global operations.
-Different factories can share best practices, insights and feedback - all while being thousands of miles apart.
+Different factories can share best practices, insights, and feedback — all while being thousands of miles apart.

 But training is just one of many opportunities to accelerate manufacturing with AR/VR technology.
 We use AR in six areas across our global operations:

 In the instance of remote assistance, for example, an operator fixing a machine on the line can connect with experts across the globe using augmented reality, displaying his field of vision for them to view and guide appropriately.